 Be Considerate and Grateful

 We are all in this together.

-Be patient when dealing with the people you care about, especially those you live with.
+Be patient with everyone, especially with those you care about and those you live with.

 If you’re not used to being together 24/7, it’s stressful for everyone.

-Consciously devise a system that allows everyone some alone time.
+Consciously devise a system that gives everyone in your household some alone time.